 Concern about the security of the let property?

-Provisions should be put in place to allow a tenant a specified period of time to pick up there belongings.
+Provisions should be put in place to allow a tenant a specified period of time to pick up their belongings.
 It is a landlord’s responsibility to safeguard any of the tenant’s belongings at the property.
-Landlords cannot simply throw the tenants belongings away and it is advisable that if a landlord is moving the tenants belongings then a landlord should take photographs of the condition of the belongings before and after the move.
+Landlords cannot simply throw the tenants belongings away and it is advisable that if a landlord is moving the tenant’s belongings, then a landlord should take photographs of the condition of the belongings before and after the move.

 Unsure whether the property has been abandoned?